The Urasenke Legacy

 After leading chado followers through the desolate period for cultural activities during and after World War II, he devoted himself to restoring it to prosperity.
 Also, he was one of the first in the country to turn his attention to the dissemination of Japanese culture overseas.
 He sent his son to the United States of America and Europe to introduce chado.
 Later, he himself traveled to the U.S.A. and Europe on chado missions.

-With the aim of unifying and encouraging the practitioners of the Urasenke tradition, Tantansai established Chado Urasenke Tankokai, Inc., a national membership association, in 1940.
-Nine years later, he founded the nonprofit organization Zaidan Hojin Konnichian (called URASENKE FOUNDATION in English), thereby incorporating the Sen family's estate and cultural assets.
+With the aim of unifying and encouraging the practitioners of the Urasenke tradition, Tantansai established the national membership association Chado Urasenke Tankokai, Inc. (now the Urasenke Tankokai Federation, an international Urasenke membership organization), in 1940.
+Nine years later, he founded the nonprofit organization Zaidan Hojin Konnichian (called Urasenke Foundation in English), thereby incorporating the Sen family's estate and cultural assets.

 For his efforts to further Japanese culture and chado, he was awarded the Medal of Honor with Blue Ribbon by the Emperor of Japan in 1957.
-In the same year, he also became the first Tea person to be awarded the Medal of Honor with Purple Ribbon.
+In the same year, he also became the first leader in the chado world to be awarded the Medal of Honor with Purple Ribbon.
 In 1960, he received the decoration, Person of Cultural Merits.

 Tantansai was active in many fields, including publishing.
 He expanded the Konnichian Geppo, which was renamed Chado Geppo [Monthly Bulletin of the Way of Tea], and edited and published the monumental work, Chado Koten Zenshu [Complete Collection of Chado Classics].